Making Friends With Your Luteal Phase

-Why I Prescribe Iodine for Breast Pain, Ovarian Cysts, and PMDD
+Why I Prescribe Iodine for Breast Pain, Ovarian Cysts, and Premenstrual Mood Symptoms

 iodine for women's health

-Iodine can relieve breast pain, ovulation pain, premenstrual mood symptoms and help to prevent ovarian cysts.
-It works by promoting healthy estrogen metabolism, down-regulating estrogen receptors, and stabilizing estrogen-sensitive tissue in the breasts, uterus, ovaries, and brain.
+Iodine has beneficial anti-estrogenic effects that can relieve breast pain, ovulation pain, and premenstrual mood symptoms.
+It may also help prevent ovarian cysts by promoting healthy estrogen metabolism, down-regulating estrogen receptors, and stabilizing estrogen-sensitive tissue.

-Iodine’s anti-estrogen effect makes it one of the best treatments for estrogen excess or “estrogen dominance”— although I don’t use that term.
+That makes iodine one of the best treatments for estrogen excess or so-called “estrogen dominance”—although I don’t use that term.

 Read more